iacgm/website/content/projects/nurikabe.md

 1. If we detect a 'contradiction', we immediately start backtracking.
 These contradictions can look like:
    - A 2x2 pool.
-   - A sea tile which is unreachable from a sea tile (so that the sea can never be made contiguous).
+   - A sea tile which is unreachable from another sea tile (so that the sea can never be made contiguous).
    - An island without enough space to reach its size.
 2. If an island is complete, we surround it with water.
 3. If we detect an L-corner, we fill in the corner space with land.
-4. If an incomplete island (or sea) can only be extended in one direction, we do so.
+4. If an incomplete island (or sea region) can be extended in only one direction, we do so.

 <figure style="display:flex">
     <div style="margin:0 auto">